 The ROI Argument for your Cloud Strategy

 At first glance, the time and effort involved in moving to the Cloud could appear formidable.
 This, coupled with the costs of transitioning an entire business ecosystem to a fresh hosting environment often deters cloud implementation.
-In reality, an expertly calculated cloud migration strategy will always balance the technology costs incurred and FTE investments with the potential gains derived from the cloud.
+In reality, an expertly calculated cloud application migration strategy will always balance the technology costs incurred and FTE investments with the potential gains derived from the cloud.
 Research suggests that cloud-hosted SaaS applications can help generate 1.7 times greater ROI than applications on-premise – this is largely because the provider offers upgrades and improvements over time as part of original SLAs, without any additional spends.

 Therefore, even as sunk costs syndrome remains a major challenge for businesses looking to embrace cloud technology, the ROI argument speaks for itself.
 In the near term, there is minimal upfront costs for hardware, or infrastructure while in the long run, operational efficiencies will continually increase.
 This combined with benefits we outlined at the start is exactly why the cloud is emerging as the new normal, transforming businesses across sectors, size, and IT maturity levels.